nitinthewiz/TheLinkBlog/_posts/2010/11/2010-11-27-familys-fall-from-is-and.md

 ---
-title: "The New York Times > Log In"
+title: "Family’s Fall From Affluence Is Swift and Hard - The New York Times"
 date: 2010-11-27 13:56:31 +0000
 external-url: http://www.nytimes.com/2010/11/26/business/26fall.html?_r=3
 hash: b9f2674cf053ad698a502e3da0a34ed7